-Aum Shinrikyo and the Subway Gas Attacks: Recollections from a Tokyo Resident
+Aum Shinrikyo and the Tokyo Subway Sarin Attack: A Firsthand Perspective from a Tokyo Resident

 Newspapers on the Day of the Attack

-Thanks to this Japanese blogger who provides photos of the newspaper from that fateful day, I found the original newspaper articles, including the chart titled “Recent Incidents of Deadly Poisons and Abnormal Odors” (closeup of original chart) (English translation of chart) (entire page 15) — exactly as I remembered it!
+Thanks to this Japanese blogger who preserved these historic newspaper pages, I was able to find the original articles, including the exact chart I remembered: “Recent Incidents of Deadly Poisons and Abnormal Odors”.
 This is definitely worth a look, especially if you can read Japanese.
+(Click to enlarge image.)

 News Reports in the Aftermath of the Attack